-KCC EMPLOYEES

-(Forms: HS157, HS160, F2508, F2508A)

-See the Electronic Reporting Employee Inputting guidance notes on KELSI.
+KCC EMPLOYEES (Forms: HS157, HS160, F2508, F2508A) See the Electronic Reporting Employee Inputting guidance notes on KELSI.
 All staff injuries which have arisen out of a workplace or work activity:

-- Accident/incidents

-- > involving damaged or faulty premises
+Accident/incidents involving damaged or faulty premises

-- > caused by a 3rd party e.g. road traffic accident
+- caused by a 3rd party e.g. road traffic accident

-- caused by assault or violent behaviour
+caused by assault or violent behaviour

 - a near miss.

-- Reportable accidents

-- over 7 days absence from work (notifiable within 15 days)

-- specified injury: fracture (not fingers, thumbs or toes), disease, or dangerous occurrence (notifiable within 10days)

-- > Fatality (notifiable immediately)
+- over 7 days absence from work (notifiable within 15 days) specified injury: fracture (not fingers, thumbs or toes), disease, or dangerous occurrence (notifiable within 10days) - Fatality (notifiable immediately)

 All reportable accidents/incidents should be notified to the HSE by completing a F2508 form via: www.hse.gov.uk/riddor.
-You will have an opportunity to attach the F2508 to the HS157 when completing the form online.
+You will have an the F2508 to the HS157 when completing the form online